BEWARE – FALSE GREEN GLITTER CLAIMS

 Stephen Cotton added: “There are several glitters on the market claiming to be biodegradable because they contain a percentage of material that can possibly compost or has the word ‘cellulose’ in the name, such as PLA, Cellulose Acetate or Cellophane (1930’s cellulose technology).
 None of these products have the level of performance to actually biodegrade in the natural environment, so in terms of microplastic pollution materials like PLA, Cellulose Acetate and Cellophane are no better than plastic.”

-Glitter lovers need look for whether the brand displays independent proof of biodegradability of the finished glitter product in the natural environment, such as fresh water testing by trusted independent companies like OWS, Belgium or even better third party test data verification and certification by companies like TÜV, Austria.
+Glitter lovers need look for whether the brand displays independent proof of biodegradability of the finished glitter product in the natural environment, such as fresh water testing by trusted independent companies like OWS, Belgium or even better third party certification by companies like TÜV, Austria.

 As the main supplier of biodegradable glitter worldwide, we have launched our own scheme to ensure consumers know the sparkles they buy are actually environmentally friendly and genuine Bioglitter™.